department-of-veterans-affairs/vagov-content/pages/health-care/about-va-health-benefits/cost-of-care.md

 The amount you’ll pay will depend on the “tier” of the medication and the amount of medication you’re getting, which we determine by days of supply.
 Once you’ve paid $700 in medication copays within a year, you won’t have to pay any more even if you still get more medications.
 This is called a co-pay cap.

-<h4> 2019 copay amounts by outpatient medication tier and supply
+<h4>2019 copay amounts by outpatient medication tier and supply</h4>

 | Outpatient medication tier | 1-30 day supply | 31-60 day supply | 61-90 day supply |
 | --------------- | -------------------- | -------------------- | -------------------- |